Types of Licenses

 Firearm Identification Cards (FID)

-However, a law enacted in 2014 law gives the licensing authority some discretion to petition a court to deny a FID if the applicant is “unsuitable” based on evidence that there exists: (i) reliable, articulable, and credible information that the applicant has exhibited or engaged in behavior to suggest the applicant could potentially create a risk to public safety; or (ii) existing factors that suggest that the applicant could potentially create a risk to public safety.9 If the licensing authority believes the applicant is unsuitable, it may file a petition with a court to deny the issuance or renewal of, or suspend or revoke, an FID Card.
+However, a law enacted in 2014 law gives the licensing authority authority to petition a court to deny a FID if the applicant is determined to be “unsuitable” based on evidence that there exists: (i) reliable, articulable, and credible information that the applicant has exhibited or engaged in behavior to suggest the applicant could potentially create a risk to public safety; or (ii) existing factors that suggest that the applicant could potentially create a risk to public safety.9 If the licensing authority believes the applicant is unsuitable, it may file a petition with a court to deny the issuance or renewal of, or suspend or revoke, an FID Card.
 Upon the filing of a petition to deny the issuance or renewal of a FID, the court shall hold a hearing within 90 days to determine whether the applicant is unsuitable.
 The FID will not be issued or renewed while a petition is pending with the court.

 Upon the filing of a petition to revoke or suspend a FID, the court shall determine within 15 days whether there is sufficient evidence to support a finding that the applicant is unsuitable.
 The FID will be suspended or revoked while the court’s determination is pending.
 If the court determines that sufficient evidence of unsuitability exists, within 75 days, the court shall hold a hearing to make a final determination of whether the applicant is unsuitable.